 The colourful Emerald Tree Boa, native to northern South America, is mainly nocturnal and spends most of the day

-drapped over a branch, often over water.
-Split into two species in 2009, the Amazonian form with white dorsal stripe
+Split into two species in 2009, the Amazonian form with white dorsal stripe (shown above) is now called the Amazon Basin

-Amazonian (C. batesii)
+Amazonian/Bates's, (C. batesii)

-Northern/Guianan (C. caninus)
+Northern/Guianan, (C. caninus)

 They can grow to some 6 feet (C. caninus) to 8 feet (C. batesii).
 They have heat sensors around